CalebLaping0908/scrum-and-coke/journals/liz_gonzalez.md

+## February 28, 2023

+- Today, Todd and I worked on creating the scrum board detail view

+This is the most complex page of our whole app, and we've been faced with a few challenges.
+We want to have 5 columns which are the 5 statuses that a task can be.
+We want the task to show up in the same column as that tasks' status.
+We also want to be able to change the status of a task, and have it move to the column relating to the new selected status.
+We are able to get the information onto the page, but are still trying to figure out how to be able to move tasks from column to column.
+Tomorrow, we're going to try and use the useEffect react hook to help us accomplish this.

 ## February 27, 2023

 - Today I worked on finishing up the form to be able to create a task on the frontend, as well as created a foreign key on the tasks table to access 5 different possible statuses they could be